Overview of Bohmian Mechanics: Bohmian Explanation of the Measurement Process

 \item The second dynamical law is called the \textit{collapse} of the wave function.
 The collapse is a process that occurs when the wave function interacts with a measuring apparatus.
 The initial wave function before the measurement is substituted by one of the \textit{eigenstates} of the particular operator $\hat{G}$\!.
 Contrarily to the dynamical law given by the Schr\"odinger equation, the collapse is not deterministic, since the final wave function is randomly selected among the operator's eigenstates. \end{enumerate}

-The duality in the time evolution of a quantum system in the orthodox interpretation is certainly a persistent controversial issue, the so-called \textit{measurement problem} or \textit{collapse of the wave function} \cite{om.bell1990,om.extra15}.
-As repeatedly stressed by Bell, the orthodox theory is unprofessional because it does not explain with total accuracy which parts of the entire quantum system form the the measuring apparatus and which the quantum system itself.
+The duality in the equation of motions (linear or non-linear) of a quantum system in the orthodox interpretation is certainly a persistent controversial issue.
+There are many scientist unsatisfied with this solution of the \textit{measurement problem} \cite{om.bell1990}.
+As repeatedly stressed by Bell, the orthodox theory is unprofessional because it does not explain with total accuracy which parts of the entire quantum system form the measuring apparatus and which the quantum system itself.
 It is even not clear if the measuring apparatus needs some kind of human activity (\textit{with a PhD?} \cite{om.bell1990}) to be accepted as a proper measuring apparatus.
 The problematical way in which measurement is treated in the orthodox formulation has been stressed by Bell \cite{om.Bell1987}: \begin{quote} The concept of ``measurement'' becomes so fuzzy on reflection that it is quite surprising to have it appearing in physical theory at the most fundamental level.
 Less surprising perhaps is that mathematicians, who need only simple axioms about otherwise undefined objects, have been able to write extensive works on quantum measurement theory-which experimental physicists do not find it necessary to read. [\ldots] Does not any analysis of measurement require concepts more fundamental than measurement?
 And should not the fundamental theory be about these more fundamental concepts? \end{quote} In short, Bell argued that the separation between the quantum system and the measuring apparatus in \fref{om_measure2}b is arbitrary.
-The \textit{encapsulation} of the rest of the world (except the quantum system) into a mathematical entity called an operator, $\hat{G}$\!, is a very clever \textit{trick} that allows for straightforward calculations of the results of quantum measurements \cite{om.Durrnaive,om.goldstein} without considering the rest of the world.
+For practical computations, the \textit{encapsulation} of the rest of the world (except the quantum system) into a mathematical entity called an operator, $\hat{G}$\!, is a very clever \textit{trick} that allows for straightforward calculations of the results of quantum measurements \cite{om.Durrnaive,om.goldstein} without considering the rest of the world.
+However, conceptually, the role played by the operator $\hat{G}$ as a fundamental part of the orthodox theory is at the origin of the criticism against the orthodox solution of the measurement problem.